NYPD to adopt guidelines for disciplining officer misconduct

 In developing a discipline matrix, the police department is fulfilling one of the last remaining recommendations from a panel of criminal justice experts that then-Police Commissioner James O’Neill enlisted two years ago to examine the department’s disciplinary process.

-While the panel of two former U.S. attorneys and a former federal judge said they found the disciplinary process generally worked well, they also clamored for more transparency and stiffer penalties for officers who make false statements and for officers who commit domestic violence.
+While the panel of two former U.S. attorneys and a former federal judge said they found the disciplinary process generally worked well, they said a set of guidelines would help eliminate the perception of favoritism or bias in officer punishment.
+They also clamored for more transparency and stiffer penalties for officers who make false statements and for officers who commit domestic violence.

 The department revised its punishment guidelines for domestic violence last year, Pontillo said.
 Under the guidelines, a officer can be fired for an act of domestic violence that results in serious physical injuries, violates a restraining order or is part of a pattern of abuse.